Electric logs are one of the most important data sources available to the petroleum geologist.

 The PG combines the porosity measurements with measurements from the resistivity run.
 The result gives the geologist an idea of the percentages of oil, gas, and water in the formation.
 If he has cores, so much the better!

 After the logs are analyzed, a decision is made to either complete the well or plug it.
 Completing it means that heavy steel casing will be run into the hole, and cement will be pumped between the outside of the casing and the inside of the drilled hole (this area is called the annulus).
-Holes are then shot through the casing from the inside of the pipe at the depths where the geologist thinks the oil or gas is located.
+Holes are then shot through the casing (using a powerful explosive charge) from the inside of the pipe at the depths where the geologist thinks the oil or gas is located.

 If the hole contains no economic amounts of oil or gas, it will be “plugged.”
 This usually means no expensive casing will be run (other than the “surface casing”…. which is always run to protect ground water).
-The hole is plugged with cement, the casing cut off well below ground level, and the land is returned to normal.
-You would never know a hole had been drilled there!
+The hole is plugged with cement, the casing cut off well below ground level, the casing is capped, and the land is returned to normal.
+In a few years, you would never know a hole had been drilled there, if it is all done correctly.